 - VII.
 Refinancing Outstanding Debt.
-A minimum savings threshold of 3% or \$500,000 in present value savings is utilized except when there are legal or restructuring reasons for defeasance. - VIII.
+A minimum savings threshold of 3% or \$500,000. whichever is lower, in present value savings is utilized except when there are legal or restructuring reasons for defeasance. - VIII.
 Methods of Issuance.
 The preferred sale method (negotiated or competitive) will be determined for each issuance of bonds.
-General Obligation Bonds and Tax and Revenue Anticipation Notes will be issued on a competitive basis, except on a case-by-case basis. - IX.
+General Obligation Bonds and Tax and Revenue Anticipation Notes will be issued on a competitive basis, except on a case-by-case basis.
+However, other methods such as private placement may be considered on a case-by-case basis. - IX.
 Market Relationships.
 The City will actively manage its relationships with the various rating agencies and analysts through frequent and open communication.
 The City will also maintain compliance with S.E.C.
 Rule 15c2-12 by the timely filing of its annual financial statements and other financial and operating data for the benefit of its bondholders. - X. Consultants.
+The City shall utilize the services of independent financial advisors and bond counsel on all debt financing.
 The selection of financial consultant(s) shall be based upon firm and staff qualifications, and experience with debt structures similar to what is being proposed.
+However, depending on the type of financing, other service providers may be necessary which may include underwriting, trustee, verification agent, escrow agent, arbitrage consultant and special tax consulfing.
+In addition, the City should be encouraged to use local and disadvantaged banks and financial firms, whenever possible.
 Consultants will be required to provide complete disclosure regarding any agreements with other financing team members and outside parties.
 Selling groups may be considered for certain transactions.
 All parties are subject to post-evaluation of performance.